 6. Walking down the aisle can be a little nerve-racking for bridal party members, ladies have a tendency to raise their bouquets up high almost in front of their chest, hiding their faces.
-It’s best to keep the bouquet at belly-button level and pointed slightly out.
-Also walking booking it down the aisle, it can be hard to capture images of each couple, so ask you bridal party members to take it slow and steady, remember it’s not a race to the finish line!
+It’s best to keep the bouquet at waist level and pointed slightly out.
+Also walking at the speed of lightning down the aisle, it can be hard to capture images of each couple, so ask you bridal party members to take it slow and steady, remember it’s not a race to the finish line.
 Look forward and smile!

 7. On the way out of the church (the recessional) after the ceremony, once again it works best if bridal party members walk at a smooth steady pace and don’t pile up on each other trying to make it back down the aisle.
 Allow enough spacing between each couple even as they exit.

 8. Well before the wedding day, and especially at the rehearsal, let family members know their presence is required after the ceremony for family formals.
-By keeping everyone on track and in the same place (no wandering off after the ceremony!) we’ll be able to accomplish family formals in a timely manner.
+By keeping everyone on track and in the same place we’ll be able to accomplish family formals in a timely manner.

-9. Rule of thumb is to allow approximately 3-4 minutes per family set up, typically family formals take 20-30 minutes for small to medium sized families and sometimes up to 40 minutes for larger families.
+9. Rule of thumb is to allow approximately 3 minutes per family set up, typically family formals take 20-30 minutes for small to medium sized families and sometimes up to 40 minutes for large families.
 The more group combinations and extended family you would like in your formals, the longer it will take.

 Bridal Party, Bride & Groom Portraits